evanshortiss/express-expeditious/README.md

 ## Redis Example

-This is very similar _Quickstart_ example with the only exception being we pass a custom expeditious instance that has an `engine` set to and instance of `expeditious-engine-redis`.
+This is very similar _Quickstart_ example with the only exception being we pass a custom expeditious instance that has an `engine` set to an instance of `expeditious-engine-redis`.

 ```js